 We are proud partners of the Kilimanjaro Porters Program http://www.kiliporters.org/ As part of this project we can guarantee that our porters are paid among the highest wages.
 This fosters our relationship with the local Tanzanian community and assists with local schools.

-Most Alpine Ascents trips are via the Machame Route and the Lemosho/Crater Rim Route, which have distinct advantages over such routes as the Umbwe (very steep, fast and low summit success), the Western Breach (crater rim camp leaves one very susceptible to altitude sickness) and 8 day Lemosho (which basically feeds into the Machame Route after 3 days).
+Most Alpine Ascents trips are via the 7 day Machame Route and the 9 day Lemosho/Crater Rim Route, which have distinct advantages over such routes as the Umbwe (very steep, fast and low summit success), the Western Breach (ascends a steep headwall with high rockfall danger and previous accidents) and 8 day Lemosho (which basically feeds into the Machame Route after 3 days) and the Rongai 7 day (bypasses the most beautiful and scenic parts of the mountain).
 The Machame is not nearly as busy as the Marangu and affords and very pristine experience for the Kilimanjaro climber.
-The Lemosho 9 day allows the opportunity for climbers to sleep at the crater rim.
+The Lemosho 9 day allows the opportunity for climbers to sleep at the crater floor.

 At Alpine Ascents, we look for the route that will give us the most interesting wilderness experience, best acclimatization, and all-around enjoyment and beauty for our climbers.
 For those who may wish to climb another route, we are happy to arrange private climbs.